Nicotine marketing: Mood changes

 Nicotine is also advertised as good for "nerves", irritability, and stress.
 Again, ads have moved from explicit claims ("Never gets on your nerves") to implicit claims ("Slow down.
 Pleasure up").
 Although nicotine products temporarily relieve nicotine withdrawal symptoms, an addiction causes worse stress and mood, due to mild withdrawal symptoms between hits.
 Nicotine addicts need the nicotine to temporarily feel normal.
 Nicotine addiction seems to worsen mental health problems, but industry marketing has claimed that nicotine is both less harmful and therapeutic for people with mental illness, and is a form of "self-medication".
 Marketing has also claimed that quitting will worsen rather than improve mental health symptoms.
 These claims have been criticized by independent researchers as inaccurate.

 It is thought that nicotine withdrawal is worse for those who are already stressed or depressed, making quitting more difficult.
 About 40% of the cigarettes sold in the U.S. are smoked by people with mental health issues.
 Smoking rates in the U.S. military were also high, and over a third started smoking after entering the military; deployment was also a risk factor.
 Disabled people are more likely to smoke; smoking causes disability, but the stress of disability might also cause smoking.

-According to the CDC Tobacco Product Use Among Adults 2015 report, people who are American Indian/Alaska Native, non-Hispanic, less-educated (0–12 years education; no diploma, or General Educational Development), lower-income (annual household income <$35,000), the uninsured, and those under serious psychological distress have the highest reported percentage of any tobacco product use.
+According to the CDC Tobacco Product Use Among Adults 2015 report, people who are American Indian/Alaska Native, non-Hispanic, less-educated (0–12 years education; no diploma, or General Educational Development), lower-income (annual household income less than $35,000), the uninsured, and those under serious psychological distress have the highest reported percentage of any tobacco product use.

-"Clearly, the sole reason for B&W's interest in the black and Hispanic communities is the actual and potential sales of B&W products within these communities and the profitability of those sales...."
+"Clearly, the sole reason for B&W's interest in the black and Hispanic communities is the actual and potential sales of B&W products within these communities and the profitability of those sales."